 Nick and Will founded Fieldings Auctioneers in 2001 and since then the company has progressed into an established auction house.
 They have an extensive client base with international buyers and sellers.
-Current house record is £56,000 for a Bronze head of Albert Einstein.
+Current house record is £112,800 for a marble statue by Emanuele Caroni.

 We provide a full range of professional valuation services for insurance, probate or family division purposes.
 These can be arranged by